Diversity Terms & Definitions

 Accountability — an intentional arrangement that determines whether and how individuals or groups are responsible and answerable for their actions to other individuals and groups.

-Affinity Group/Employee Resource - is a small voluntary group of faculty student, and staff linked by a common purpose, ideology, or interest.
+Affinity Group/Employee Resource — is a small voluntary group of faculty, students, and staff linked by a common purpose, ideology, or interest.
 Affinity Groups play a vital role in ensuring an inclusive environment where all are valued, included, and empowered to be visible and succeed, and which serve to support recruitment, retention, education, advocacy, and community building.
-E.g. https://your.yale.edu/community/diversity-inclusion/affinity-groups
+For example, see: https://your.yale.edu/community/diversity-inclusion/affinity-groups

 Agency — the ability to make independent decisions and act in one’s own best interests.

 Antiracism/ist — in contrast to nonracism, is the opposite of racism and describes the intentional actions of dismantling racism and bringing the system to an end.
 Antiracism describes the work and antiracist describes the person or people committed to the tasks.

 Belonging — SUNY Plattsburgh is committed to ensuring that each individual is known and accepted for who they are.
 It is a part of the founding values of who we are as an institution.

 Bias — any conduct motivated by prejudice (verbal, written, nonverbal) that is threatening, harassing, intimidating, discriminatory, hostile, unwelcoming, exclusionary, demeaning, degrading or derogatory based on a person’s real or perceived identity or group affiliation in a protected class recognized by law including, but not limited to, race/ethnicity, age, disability status, gender, gender identity/expression, national origin, sexual orientation, veteran status or religion.